We have 15 reasons why Mars is a truly remarkable planet

-Because Mars doesn’t have a magnetic field, solar winds have striped away much of Mars atmosphere into the cold, arid planet Mars is today.
+Because Mars doesn’t have a magnetic field, solar winds have stripped away much of Mars’ atmosphere into the cold, arid planet Mars is today.

-Also without a magnetic field to shield from the sun’s deadly rays, it leaves the possibility for life on Mars virtually nonexistent.
+Also without a magnetic field to shield it from the sun’s deadly rays, it leaves the possibility of life on Mars virtually nonexistent.

-But understanding Mars magnetic field can contribute into understanding if there was indeed a warm and wet climate which could support life on the Red Planet.
+But understanding Mars’ magnetic field can contribute to understanding if there was indeed a warm and wet climate that could support life on the Red Planet.